-Life On Mars: Astrobiologists Prove Microbes Can Survive No Oxygen, Thin Martian Atmosphere
+Life On Mars: Astrobiologists Prove Microbes Can Survive The Thin Martian Atmosphere

-The news concerning Mars’ capability to sustain living organisms just got better: Astrobiologists now say that microbes can survive the harsh parameters of the thin atmosphere on the Red Planet.
-In fact, a new study has determined that certain microbes, if given the opportunity to proliferate in areas on Mars that once hosted water, could actual tolerate the extremely thin atmosphere.
+The news concerning Mars’ capability to sustain living organisms just got better.
+Astrobiologists now say that microbes can survive the harsh parameters of the thin atmosphere on the Red Planet.
+In fact, a new study has determined that certain microbes, if given the opportunity to proliferate in areas on Mars that once hosted water, could actually tolerate the extremely thin atmosphere.

 Astrobiology magazine reported this week that Rebecca Mickol, an astrobiologist at the Arkansas Center for Space and Planetary Sciences at the University of Arkansas in Fayetteville and lead author of the microbe study, and her team had found that microbial life could indeed survive conditions on Mars.
 Working on the idea that microbes inhabit nearly every known environment on Earth, Mickol reasoned that there was no reason to think that it could not also survive on Mars.